...

 What Happens When You Skip Fish in Your Diet?

-FAQs: Unhealthy Fish Consumption and Its Impacts
+FAQs: Unhealthy Seafood Consumption and Its Impacts

 Q1: What Happens If You Eat Too Many Fish?